Home > Become a Notary > How to Become a Nevada Notary

 • The phrase “Notary Public, State of Nevada”

-• The date on which the appointment of the notary public expires
+• The commission expiration date of the notary public

-• The number of the certificate of appointment of the notary public
+• The commission number of the notary public

 • If the notary public so desires, the Great Seal of the State of Nevada